Experienced Corporate Criminal Liability Defense Lawyers

 The criminal prosecution of a corporation can have dire consequences.
-Not only can employees and officers be held criminally liable, but a corporation that is prosecuted for fraud or corruption may lose the ability to enter into contracts with the United States.
+Not only can employees and officers be held criminally liable, but also a corporation that is prosecuted for fraud or corruption may lose the ability to enter into contracts with the United States.
 The American Bar Association has identified additional potential consequences, including:

 - Revocation of corporate charter